These are the remaining undefeated DII women's basketball teams | NCAA.com

 MORE: We picked a starting five based on the stat leaders from the first half of the season

 The Lady Buffs are always in the hunt, and another perfect start shows nothing has changed in Canyon, Texas.
-They still have a tough LSC matchup against nationally-ranked Angelo State ahead of them, but the biggest obstacle may be that their next six games are on the road.
+They still have two tough LSC matchups against nationally-ranked Angelo State ahead of them, so the road to March has just begun.

 Seven successful women's #D2Hoops programs who are in search of their first #NCAAD2 title: https://t.co/sRfUd49ysm. pic.twitter.com/G2SiTfPmZ9— NCAA Division II (@NCAADII) December 21, 2018